-Experimental results under both partial cutoff and full cutoff settings are demonstrated in Table \ref{table:table 4}.
-In both \texttt{PartialCutoff} and \texttt{FullCutoff} settings, with a group of entropy modulation functions, QUFG model demonstrates its performance of a very similar accuracy pattern in all the cases, while accuracy performance of UFG model looks significantly different for two cut-off strategies.
-This is because one of strengths of the Entropy framelet is its capability to fully cut off the high frequencies not matter at what noise scales, while as UFG framelet was designed from spatial domain, there is no control over what frequency components should be regulated for the UFG model.
-Furthermore, although UFG can denoise relevant high frequency components (in the case of $F=100$), it almost fails in identifying mild high frequencies components (in the case of $F=500$).
-As the entropy framelets were designed by clearly cutting off the relevant high frequency components through zero values of $g_0$ and $g_2$, the experiment results show that the entire frequency band is clearly separated by the QUFG model.
+Experimental results under both partial cutoff and full cutoff settings are reported in Table \ref{table:table 4}.
+In both \texttt{PartialCutoff} and \texttt{FullCutoff} settings, with a group of entropy modulation functions, the QUFG model demonstrates its accuracy performance of very similar patterns across all cases, while the accuracy performance of the UFG model looks significantly different for two cut-off strategies.
+This is because the Entropy framelet has a strong capability to fully cut off the high frequencies no matter at what noise scales, while as the UFG framelet is designed from the spatial domain, there is no control over what frequency components should be regulated.
+Furthermore, although UFG can denoise relevant high-frequency components (in the case of $F=100$), it almost fails in identifying mild high-frequency components (in the case of $F=500$).